 The forecourt shop had changed from carrying Welcome Break's branding to WHSmith in 2007.
 Following the closure of the Burger Kings and pretty much all the other facilities here, the two service areas both effectively became Shell filling stations with a WHSmith shop and some toilets.
 The WHSmith branding was all removed in late 2019, allowing for the forecourts themselves to be rebranded from Shell to Welcome Break's new in-house branding in the following year.

-Both amenity buildings now effectively operate as large Welcome Break-branded forecourts, promoting their hot food counter, Starbucks on the Go machines and fuel card schemes, instead of the wide variety of big-name brands you might normally expect to find in a main amenity building.
-Inside all of the empty space is taken up mostly by sales items, with a small seating area available in one corner.
+Both amenity buildings were now effectively operate as large Welcome Break-branded forecourts, promoting their hot food counter, Starbucks on the Go machines and fuel card schemes, instead of the wide variety of big-name brands you might have expected to find in a main amenity building.
+Inside the empty space was taken up mostly by sales items, with a small seating area available in one corner.

 Trowell (M1 north, 11 miles)